thberrid/philosophers/README.md

 #include <unistd.h>
 pid_t fork(void);
 ```
+return :

 	if fail : -1

-0 = parent
+	0 = process is child

-< 0 new child process
+	< 0 proccess is the caller.
+The returnd value corresponds to the child pid

 ```
 #include <sys/types.h>
 #include <sys/wait.h>
 pid_t waitpid(pid_t pid, int *wstatus, int options);
 ```
 pid  	< -1 	: any child process with gr ID = pid

 		-1		: any child process

 		0		: meaning wait for any child process whose process group ID is  equal to that of the calling process

 		> 0		: wait forthe this child process

 options		WTERMSIG: returns the number of the signal that caused the child process to terminate

 			WSTOPSIG: returns the number of the signal which caused the child to stop.
 			...

 note : wstatus, if exit 1, wstatus = 256 (1 << 8) ; if exit(2) wstatus = 512 (1 << 9)